shahjalal132/WooCommerce-Bulk-Product-Import/README.md

 ## Installation

-1. **Download the Plugin**: Obtain the plugin from the WordPress Plugin Repository or the official website.
+1. **Download the Plugin**: Obtain the plugin from the GitHub Repository or the official website.
+2. **Download Dependencies**: Navigate root directory and run `composer install`.
-2. **Upload to WordPress**: Navigate to Plugins > Add New in your WordPress dashboard, upload the plugin file, and activate it.
+3. **Upload to WordPress**: Navigate to Plugins > Add New in your WordPress dashboard, upload the plugin file, and activate it.
-3. **Configure Settings**: Go to the plugin settings page to configure your import sources and mapping options.
+4. **Configure Settings**: Go to the plugin settings page to configure your database prefix api credentials and others details and mapping options.
-4. **Run Imports**: Start your product imports manually or schedule them for automated execution.
+5. **Edit api calls and mappings**: edit file-insert-products-db.php and file-import-products-woo.php file as required.
+6. **Start Import**: Once the configuration is complete, you can start the import.

 ## Future Enhancements